-Love shouldn’t feel like walking on eggshells.
+Love should never feel like walking on eggshells.
+It should not come with conditions and strings attached.

 Dear Survivor,

 The scariest part is that it often begins with what looks like love.
+But it is coercive control.

 You deserve to recognize the truth of what you lived through.

 You are not imagining things.
+It was abuse.
+And it was real.

 Blessings and healing,